manifest.json, HTML pages, and special folders. It compiles them with the default SWC (Speedy Web Compiler)-based setup.

 Dynamic import caveats

-- Content-script dynamic import has runtime constraints; extension loader fallbacks are used where possible.
+- Content-script dynamic import has runtime constraints; Extension.js uses loader fallbacks where possible.

 Best practices